Is A Prenatal Really Worth It And Is It Enough?!

 I also take buffered ascorbic acid which is the most absorbable form of vitamin C. This is also mostly due to COVID and the fact that I suffer through allergy season if I don't have it.
 Ascorbic Acid is important for immune health, wound healing, and is an antioxidant that protects our cells from damage.
 However just like all supplements you don't want to go overboard with this one or it could be harmful so be sure to work with a practitioner for optimal safety.

-I recently started taking fermented cod liver oil.
+I also take fermented cod liver oil.
 Note that you will not see a link for this one since Alyssa got it for me at a local Amish farm.
 She really is my other half!!
 Fermented Cod Liver Oil is an excellent food source of vitamin A. I only added this because my Midwife checked my vitamin A levels as I requested and my levels are low.
 Too much vitamin A and too little vitamin A contributes to brain defects, eye defects, and immune deficiencies for baby.
 Do not supplement unless you know your levels.
 More importantly never supplement with a synthetic form of vitamin A for research says its toxic to the fetus!
 This is exactly why you have to be careful what you read on the web (and I hate saying that because our whole Balanced Friends business relies on sharing information on the web).
 But if you google vitamin A during pregnancy you will be overwhelmed with articles encouraging you to avoid it.
 However, the difference between a food source of vitamin A and a synthetic form is often overlooked.
 Those of you on your fertility journey should highly consider this supplement for it's really been shown to boost fertility naturally.

 Ok take a deep breath because you made it to the end of this lengthy list!
 Some may look at this supplement list and feel overwhelmed but the truth is growing a human while also keeping your nutrient stores in check requires A LOT.
 No one said it was going to be cheap or easy building a life!
 I want to point out that I may take more supplements compared to the other pregnant women you know but there is a reason for it.
 I requested that my Midwife check my vitamin levels.
 This is not part of a routine prenatal or even fertility visit.
 Which is such a shame and disservice to our prenatal health and the health of our precious growing babies.
 We owe it to our future children to give them the healthiest start possible.
 After all they are the generation that will be here long after we are gone!
 Health starts well before the sperm meets the egg and is especially important as our baby grows and forms within us.
 It's important to note that I eat a healthy diet and still have vitamin deficiencies.
 Partly because baby gets what it needs and leaving me depleted if I don't properly supplement.
 Most Americans have a poor diet that is lacking nutrients so supplementation is very important for them.
 I also don't take any pharmaceutical drugs which all pharmaceutical drugs have been known to cause nutrient deficiencies.
 Again making supplementation very important along with lab testing for vitamin and mineral deficiencies.
 Also for all my breastfeeding Mamas out there, supplementation is huge for you because you are literally growing a human with nutritious boobie milk!!
 You can bet that's nutritionally demanding.